Alpha-Union/TamuCTF-19/README.md

 I got this challenge after the completion of Science(Web) Challenge.

-This challenge is all about the Solve the vunlerability that has up with the given Challenge. :)
+This challenge is all about the Solve the vulnerability that has up with the given Challenge. :)

-I Just have added simple Condition that which makes given vulnerable website to skip the Risks.
+I Just added simple Condition that which given vulnerable website to skip the Risks.

 ![condition](https://github.com/Alpha-Union/TamuCTF-19/blob/master/Capture.PNG)